-TIPS FOR SEARCHING FOR A LOST PET
+TIPS FOR A LOST OR FOUND PET

 According to the ASPCA, nationally less than two percent of stray cats and only 15-20% of stray dogs at animal shelters are reclaimed by their owners.
 Of those animals that were reclaimed by their owners, many were micro-chipped or were wearing an ID tag, enabling the shelter to contact the owner.
 Follow these simple steps to begin your search.